 Depending on the application area, the following oil-resistant products are also available from LAPP:

-Oil-resistant cables are not sufficient if the drag chain in which they are located cannot have this property.
+Oil-resistant cables are not sufficient if the cable chain in which they are located cannot have this property.
 Oil-resistant cable chains are particularly essential in linear moving machinery and systems used in oily environments.
 To find the right cable chain for your application, you can get support from the ÖLFLEX® CONNECT CHAIN configurator.